NASA-PDS/registry/docker/README.md

 * HARVEST_DATA_DIR
 ```

-Alternatively, it is possible to execute the Registry Loader with test data as follows.
+Alternatively, it is possible to execute the Registry Loader with test data and integration tests as follows.
 ```
-docker compose --profile=int-registry-batch-loader-test up
+docker compose --profile=int-registry-batch-loader up
 ```

 When above command is executed, the Registry Loader will download test data from URL configured with the following